NerdNu/MobLimiter/README.md

 ### Commands

+* `/moblimiter` — Lists all subcommands.
+Available to all users.

-* `/moblimiter` — Prints a description of what MobLimiter does.
+* `/moblimiter help` — Prints a description of what MobLimiter does.
 Available to all users.

 * `/moblimiter reload` — Reload the plugin configuration.
 Requires `moblimiter.reload`.